tae898/erc/MELD/meld2gmrc/README.md

     ```
     I highly recommend you to run above command in your virtual python environment.

-1. To test this on the GUI webapp, read the `README.md` in the root directory of this git repo.

 ## jupyter notebooks

 - `meld2gmrc.ipynb`

-  Run this locally to do everything at one go (You still have to manually load the GUI webapp later though.)
+  Run this locally to do everything at one go (You stil have to manually load the GUI webapp later though.)

 ## Authors